-What better way to understand how the uSolaire 180 performs than to do a head-to-head grow lamp comparison… So I enlisted the services of a 200 W CFL lamp (colour: 2700 K) that I have and the following is the result of the comparison.
+What better way to understand how the uSolaire 180 performs than to do a head-to-head grow lamp comparison… So I enlisted the services of a 200 W CFL lamp (colour: 2700 K) that I have and the following is the result of this comparison.
 Power-wise it’s a good match, meanwhile in regard to colour there is the obvious difference – the uSolaire 180 uses 5700 K Cree LEDS – but I wasn’t going to go an buy a similar colour CFL lamp just for this comparison.
 Comme si comme ça.

 The test chamber was a HOMEbox Ambient Q60 – https://www.homebox.net/en/product/a-q60/.
 Both lamps were positioned to be 1 m high.